CloudBytes-Academy/CloudBytes.dev/content/articles/0022-upgrade-python-on-linux.md

 sudo apt install python3.10
 ```

 Now though Python 3.10 is installed, if you check the version of your python by running `python3 --version` you will still see an older version.
-This is because you have two version of Python installed and you need to choose Python 3.10 as the default.
+This is because you have two versions of Python installed and you need to choose Python 3.10 as the default.

 ### Step 3: Set Python 3.10 as default

 To do this you need to add both versions to an alternatives by running the below

 ```bash